One of the Largest PII Database - Suffered...!!!

 In 2010, the UIDAI allowed private agencies around different parts of the country to enroll users in the Aadhaar system to speed up enrolments.
 In the same year, Bengaluru-based Mindtree won a contract to develop an official, standardized enrolment software - called the Enrolment Client Multi-Platform (ECMP), installed onto the thousands of computers maintained by these private operators.
-Instead of using a web-based system in which all software would be installed on the UIDAI's servers, and enrolment operators would have a username and password to access the system, software's were installed on each enrolment computer.
+Instead of using a web-based system in which all software would be installed on the UIDAI's servers, and enrolment operators would have a username and password to access the system, software were installed on each enrolment computer.
 However, web-based enrolment software for Aadhaar was not practical because many parts of the country had inferior Internet connectivity.
 Therefore, more features were added to the software that Aadhaar enrolment operators used to fool data security.
 For example, the operators needed to log in to the software by first providing their fingerprint or iris scan.
 Also, a GPS device was attached to verify the login location.
 However, in early 2017, a software hack bypassed these security features.

-The culprits here are exploiting access rights of over 3 lakh village-level enterprise (VLE) operators.
-During the initial days of Aadhaar enrolment, the Ministry of Electronics and Information Technology (ME&IT) hired around 3 lakh VLEs under the Common Service Centres Scheme (CSCS) to enroll citizens into Aadhaar.
+The culprits here are exploiting the access rights of over 3 lakh village-level enterprise (VLE) operators.
+During the initial days of Aadhaar enrolment, the Ministry of Electronics and Information Technology (ME&IT) hired around 3 lakh VLEs under the Common Service Centres Scheme (CSCS) to enroll citizens in Aadhaar.
 In April 2017, such initiatives were banned, and only post offices and bank premises were allowed to be used for Aadhaar enrolment.
-These lakhs of VLEs suddenly became jobless, and to get some additional income; they started offering 'Aadhaar services' to edit or modify details of others.
+These lakhs of VLEs suddenly became jobless, and to get some additional income; they started offering 'Aadhaar services' to edit or modify the details of others.
 But some of them crossed the line and started offering full access to the Aadhaar database, using their IDs and passwords.
 This is a significant security lapse, as UIDAI should have terminated all such VLEs access from the UIDAI database.